umuttaylanduran/Quiz-Master/README.md

   * This allows developers to quickly create new question assets as ScriptableObjects without writing additional code—just select Create → Quiz Question and fill in the details.

-/* A great template to build your own quiz game → Everything is set up, so you can focus on adding and customizing your own questions.*/
+** A great template to build your own quiz game → Everything is set up, so you can focus on adding and customizing your own questions.**

 🎮 How to Play